Table of contents

 1.The Great Waterfall or the Veliki Slap Waterfall

 One of our top choices in the area is the Veliki Slap.
-It has 78 meters height, being the highest waterfall in Plitvice.
-You can find it at the end of the Lower Lakes, as waters of Plitvica Potok river feed it.
+It is 78 metres high, being the highest waterfall in Plitvice.
+You can find it at the end of the Lower Lakes, as the waters of Plitvica Potok River feed it.

 2. Sastavci Waterfall or Sastavci Slap

 Another jewel of the national park is the Sastavci Waterfalls.
-These are located on edge, where the Korana river drops down from 26 meters height.
-It is a waterfall popular on the globe due to its attractive colours and interesting setup.
+These are located on the edge, where the Korana River drops down from 26 metres in height.
+It is a waterfall popular around the globe due to its attractive colours and interesting setup.

 3. Trnina Waterfalls or Slapovi Milke Trnine